MitchellIngham/Winter-Project-2019/README.md

 It took a while and is very math heavy, but now the black player is able to move their pieces in every legal way, except for taking multiple pieces, which is a bit complicated.
 This is the last thing I want to code today, and then tomorrow I can start on the AI for the white player.
 Here is what it looks like for now.

 ![Able Moves](https://imgur.com/U5zhGtb.png)

+## December 23, 2019, 20:00

+The player is finally able to do multi jump moves.
+It was more complicated than all of the other moves combined, and I’ll explain why.
+First it has to display them when you click on a piece, which uses a recursive function that as long as it finds a place to jump to, it will search for other places to jump from that point.
+And then, when you click on a green square that uses a multi jump move, it uses a while loop that runs as long as the jump isn’t completed.
+This while loop uses another recursive function that looks at all possible moves from a move, and returns true if it is possible to end up at the destination to finish the move.
+The while loop checks this, and if it returns true, it moves there.
+After that, it checks again, so that it never goes into a dead end.

+Also, I have realized today that there is a rule in checkers that says whenever a player can take a piece, they must take a piece.
+I did not know about this rule, and coded this program in such a way that it would be very difficult to code this rule into it.
+Therefore, I will ignore the rule for the sake of time.
+Also the suspension of this rule allows for interesting games.

+My goal for tomorrow is to start on the white player AI, and at least have them making random moves by the end of the day.
+I have completed everything I wanted for today, and I will continue tomorrow.